-1 restraining order.
-Subsection (b)(2) disqualifies an owner, operator, employee, or contractor of a 2 nursing home or other residential care facility at which a patient is receiving care from acting as 3 the patient's surrogate unless related to the patient.
-This disqualification is similar to that for 4 appointed agents.
-5 6 Subsection (b)(3) disqualifies an individual who has refused to provide the written declaration 7 required under Section 12(c) in a timely manner.
-8 9 Section 15.
-Revocation 10 (a) An individual may revoke the appointment of an agent under a power of attorney for 11 health care, the designation of a default surrogate, or a health-care instruction in whole or in part, 12 unless: 13 (1) a court determines the individual lacks capacity to do so; [or] 14 (2) the individual is found under Section 4(b) to lack capacity to do so and, if the 15 individual objects to the finding, the finding is confirmed under Section 5(d)[; or 16 (3) the individual created an advance mental health-care directive that includes the provision under Section 9(d)(2) and the individual is experiencing the psychiatric or 17 18 psychological event specified in the directive].
-19 (b) Revocation under subsection (a) may be by any act by the individual clearly 20 indicating that the individual intends to revoke the appointment, designation, or instruction, 21 including an oral statement to a health-care professional.
-22 (c) Except as provided in Section 10, an advance health-care directive that conflicts with 23 an earlier advance health-care directive revokes the earlier directive to the extent of the conflict.
-24 (d) Unless otherwise provided in an individual's advance health-care directive appointing an agent, the appointment of a spouse or domestic partner of an individual as agent for the 25 26 individual is revoked by: 27 (1) a filing for annulment, divorce, dissolution of marriage, legal separation, or
+2 (a) An individual may revoke the appointment of an agent under a power of attorney for 3 health care, the designation of a default surrogate, or a health-care instruction in whole or in part, 4 unless: 5 (1) a court finds the individual lacks capacity to do so; [or] 6 (2) the individual is found under Section 4(b) to lack capacity to do so and, if the 7 individual objects to the finding, the finding is confirmed under Section 5(d)[; or 8 (3) the individual created an advance mental health-care directive that includes 9 the provision under Section $9(d)(2)$ and the individual is experiencing the psychiatric or 10 psychological event specified in the directive].
+11 (b) Revocation under subsection (a) may be by any act of the individual that clearly 12 indicates that the individual intends to revoke the appointment, designation, or instruction, 13 including an oral statement to a health-care professional.
+14 (c) Except as provided in Section 10, an advance health-care directive that conflicts with 15 an earlier advance health-care directive revokes the earlier directive to the extent of the conflict.
+16 (d) Unless otherwise provided in an individual's advance health-care directive appointing 17 an agent, the appointment of a spouse[or domestic partner] of an individual as agent for the 18 individual is revoked by: 19 (1) a filing for annulment, divorce, dissolution of marriage, legal separation, or 20 termination that has not been dismissed or withdrawn; 21 (2) a decree of annulment, divorce, dissolution of marriage, legal separation, or 22 termination; 23 (3) the individual and the spouse[or domestic partner] have agreed in a record to